ThomasConstantinBity/ICP-Kotlin-Kit/README.md

 For more information about ICP Development, we recommend starting from https://internetcomputer.org/docs/current/references/

 ## Contributors
 This package has been developed by [Thomas Constantin](https://github.com/0xTommy).
-All code and functionality are the result of my work.
+All code and functionality are the result of his work.

 ## Acknowledgments
 I would like to express my gratitude to [Konstantinos Gaitanis](https://github.com/kgaitanis) for his support during the initial project study and other contributions that helped shape this library.